Decentralized Finance

 The most attractive part of DeFi is that you no longer need to meet any requirements to qualify for certain financial products.
 You also manage your funds yourself without having to pay any service fees, and you can move assets whenever you want.

-The Risks of DeFi for Businesses
+The risks of DeFi for businesses

 DeFi offers a lot of promise, but it also presents a few risks to businesses.
 These include: